-This fall, Orlando transforms into the ultimate Halloween destination with theme park events and community festivities, ranging from extreme scares for adults and teens to fun for the entire family.
+During the fall season, Orlando transforms into the ultimate Halloween destination with theme park events and community festivities, ranging from extreme scares for adults and teens to fun activities for the entire family.

 Family-friendly Halloween events in Orlando

 Select days Sept.
 25 – Oct.
 31

 - Spooky activities include themed crafts, scavenger hunt, character photo ops and more.

 - During this year’s theme, you’ll go on a journey into an ancient Pharaoh’s tomb, creek through a spooktacular forest and mine for galactic colors.

 - Included with general admission.
 One-day tickets cost $24.99.

 Check out our list of the best places to trick or treat in Orlando.

 Central Florida Zoo, Sanford